 Instead of breaking the bank every time you get peckish and don’t fancy cooking, try a service like Too Good To Go.
 Their app aims to limit food waste from local restaurants by giving customers the opportunity to snag bargains on food that would otherwise have been thrown away, saving both the planet and your purse!

 As well as local and chain restaurants, many supermarkets and grocers are registered through the app, meaning you can grab great deals on leftover produce like fruit and veg as well as takeaway treats.

 3. Explore alternatives

 University comes with a hefty price tag, and that’s before counting tuition fees.
-Rent alone costs the average student £4914, and that’s before factoring expenses like travel, food and luxuries.
+Rent alone costs the average student £4914, and that’s before factoring in expenses like travel, food, and luxuries.

 These prices are simply not sustainable for everyone.
 No one likes the idea of being saddled with mountains of debt alongside their student loan, and for those who want to work alongside their studies, the demanding timetable of traditional courses can be a major obstacle.